 To determine the discount rate to apply to future cash flows, in the absence of regulatory provisions on the matter, the Group applies a bottom-up approach.
 That approach entails the identification of a risk free curve adjusted based on an Illiquidity Premium that expresses the characteristics of illiquidity of the insurance contracts.
 To identify the risk free curve, the Group has adopted a methodology similar to the one used in the area of prudential supervision.
 The method identified by the Group for the determination of the Illiquidity Premium is consistent with the Solvency II methodology for the determination of the Volatility Adjustment, but uses the actual portfolio of assets underlying the insurance liabilities instead of the EIOPA reference portfolio, and requires the application of an illiquidity ratio in order to reflect the different level of illiquidity of insurance contracts.
-In other words, the Illiquidity Premium is differentiated based on the liquidity characteristics of the cash flows being discounted, distinguishing, for example, between flows that are dependent on the returns of a portfolio of underlying financial assets and those that are not.
+In other words, the Illiquidity Premium is differentiated based on the returns of a portfolio of underlying financial assets and those that are not.